Management Discussion & Analysis

 Factors Bearing on the District’s Future

-• In July 2015, Governor Snyder signed early warning legislation into law which requires school districts with fund balances less than 5 percent of the total budget to submit documentation to the Michigan Department of Treasury.
-The District’s unassigned fund balance is 3.5% and has remained steady while student enrollment and overall budget increases.
-The Allendale Board of Education and district staff have maintained a balanced budget and will continue to carefully monitor spending.
+- In July 2015, Governor Snyder signed early warning legislation into law which requires school districts with fund balances less than 5 percent of the total budget to submit documentation to the Michigan Department of Treasury.
+The District’s fund balance is 4.5% and has slowly increased over the past six years.
+The Allendale Board of Education and district staff have maintained a balanced budget for 2016-17 and will continue to carefully monitor spending.

-• In 2007, Allendale voters approved utilizing the School Bond Loan Fund, (a program created by the Michigan Legislature to assist school districts in bonding for new facilities) to construct new school buildings in order to accommodate the District’s growing population of students.
+- In 2007, Allendale voters approved utilizing the School Bond Loan Fund, (a program created by the Michigan Legislature to assist school districts in bonding for new facilities) to construct new school buildings in order to accommodate the District’s growing population of students.
 New legislation passed in December 2012 obligates school districts to annually review their outstanding debt beginning in the fall of 2013 and levy a millage to ensure that the bond debt will be paid within a newly appointed 30-year period.
-House Bills 4496 and 4497 were signed into law by Governor Snyder in June 2015 which amended the 2012 legislation allowing the District to refund its 2005 bonds and refund certain outstanding indebtedness to the State of Michigan under the School Bond Qualification and Loan Program.
-These 2015 Refunding Bonds will reduce interest expense by approximately $5.3 million.
+House Bills 4496 and 4497 were signed into law by Governor Snyder in June 2015 which amended the 2012 legislation allowing the District to refinance $85 million of outstanding debt saving taxpayers approximately $23 million of future interest expense.
 District administration will be working with its financial advisors and bond attorney to determine if continued favorable interest rates will allow future refunding possibilities.

 Contacting the District’s Financial Management